Fire and rescue services

 Reconsider your need to travel to border areas with Yemen.

-Reconsider your need to travel to border areas with Yemen due to armed conflict and the risk of violence.
+Reconsider your need to travel to border areas with Yemen due to the threat of armed conflict and violence.

 See Safety.